Nothing excites us more than the power of learning

 Bridge21 is for the way we learn now

 Bridge21 is an education programme based in Trinity College Dublin.
 We offer a new model of learning, that can be adapted for use in Irish secondary schools.

 Designed to support an innovative 21st Century learning environment within schools, we have developed a learning model for second level education that is:

 - Technology mediated

 - Cross- curricular

 - A schools programme to scale and adapt our learning model for use in Irish secondary schools nationwide.

-- The Bridge2College outreach programme, based in Oriel House – a team-based experience for young people to explore learning through technology.
+- The Bridge21 Transition Year programme, based in Oriel House – a team-based experience for young people to explore learning through technology.

 - A learning and research centre in Oriel House, Trinity College Dublin, to innovate, evaluate and refine 21st century learning methodologies.